LD4P/arm/modeling_recommendations/markings.md

 **Notes**

 - While the diagram and Sample RDF below show a marking attached to a binding, markings can apply to many types of resources.
 - Not all markings will have an rdf:value.
 E.g., autographs have a textual value but a seal may not.
-However, there is also the possibility of an rdf:value that points to a digital image of the marking.
+There is also the possibility of an rdf:value that points to a digital image of the marking.
 See [Areas for Future Research](#future).
 - Markings may optionally have a dcterms:description in addition to, or instead of, an rdf:value.